Key Takeaways:

 How Much Does Divorce Cost In Washington State?

-- the length of the marriage,
+- The length of the marriage.

-- the amount of property to divide,
+- Amount of property to divide.

-- number of assets to split,
+- Number of assets to divide.

-- owning your own business,
+- Owning your own business.

-- whether or not you have kids,
+- Whether or not you have kids.

 With that in mind, here are some costs, obvious and otherwise, you should be aware of when dissolving a marriage.